MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 ```

 # Remarks
-If the flag is used to enable draggable regions in additional browser arguments, draggable region support will remain enabled even if `IsNonClientRegionSupportEnabled` setting is `FALSE`.
+If the feature flag for enabling the app-region CSS style is used to enable draggable regions in additional browser arguments, draggable region support will remain enabled even if the
+`IsNonClientRegionSupportEnabled` setting is `FALSE`.

 # API Notes
 See [API Details](#api-details) section below for API reference.